 The sinuous and aluminum-coated shape of the Liyang Museum in China it was designed to remember the essence of a musical instrument.

 The Liyang Museum is located in a landscape of undulating green hills along a lake in Jiangsu province.
-The CROX architecture studio he wanted to translate the sound of an ancient Chinese instrument called Guqin, a seven-string zither, into the shape of the building.
-And he did it.
+The CROX architecture studio he wanted to translate the sound of an ancient Chinese instrument called the Guqin, a seven-stringed zither, into the shape of the building.
+And he succeeded.

 Thin strips of aluminum cladding in various shades of brown recall the carved wood of the musical instrument.
 The reflective qualities of the metal create a play of light through the amorphous structure.

-"The upper section of the Liyang Museum is a floating architecture", reads a statement from the architects.
-"It looks like poetry, smooth and reflective"
+"The upper section of the Liyang Museum is floating architecture", reads a statement from the architects.
+"It looks like poetry, smooth and thoughtful"

 The structure of the Liyang museum